 Teaching English and strengthening friendship 1945-1965+–

 The 1952 Helsinki Olympics continued to bring hope and development.
 The sporting ideal went hand in hand with the country’s sense of itself as an international player.
-And it was not for nothing that Prince Philip spent a whole month in Finland during the games!
+And it was not for nothing that the late Prince Philip spent a whole month in Finland during the games!

 In 1953, the Society acquired its own central premises on Puistokatu, with impressive views over the Kaivopuisto park.
 The facilities lent themselves to activities such as Scottish dancing, tea afternoons, photography exhibitions, a fair bit of Sixties fun, fancy dress parties and even a wedding reception or two.

 Finland develops and opens up 1965-1995+–

 The society celebrated its anniversaries over the decades: the fiftieth in 1976, with a gathering in the University’s Festival Hall and theatre performances, and a visit by Queen Elizabeth II in the same year.
 And the habit was not lost: the ninetieth anniversary in 2016 was celebrated with a band night and stand-up comedy in the Kaurismäki’s Dubrovnik nightclub, and a Roaring Twenties evening in the ballroom on Yrjönkatu.